zhullyb/monyhar/monyhar/docs/infra/using_led.md

 3. Checkout the [tools/build][3] repo (if not already present) and navigate to the [monyhar][8] and/or [monyhar_tests][9] recipe modules.
-These, along with the other recipe_modules located in tools/build, are how the majority of a Chromium builder's recipe is defined.
+These, along with the other recipe_modules located in tools/build, are how the majority of a Monyhar builder's recipe is defined.
 4. Make the desired recipe change.
 (Consider running local recipe unittests before proceeding by running `recipes.py test train` via the [recipes.py][10] script.